ovh/docs/pages/cloud/storage/pcs_syno/guide.en-asia.md

 ## DiskStation Manager 6.0 configuration

+> [!warning]
+>
+> Synology solutions such as DiskStation or Hyperbackup are not compatible with the Public Cloud Archive
+>

 ### Retrieve your OpenStack credentials
 To sync your NAS Synology, you need your OpenStack credentials.